mnifaf/castlab-exercise/README.md

 # Project Folder/File Structure
 We have `index.html`.
 This is the starting point.
 Then we have a folder `module`.
 This `module` folder contains multiple core JavaScript modules.
 `module/index.js` is the main file that will import other modules, and we have two more modules.
 First is `module/constants` and second is `module/loadMPFFiles`.
+In this `module/loadMPFFiles` module we have calculating box size, determine type or data.
 # How To Run Assignment
 Since we are using Module, browsers are unable to run project without a server.
 ```bash